MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/deploy-two-node-clustered-file-server.md

 ### Network adapters and cables

-The network hardware, like other components in the failover cluster solution, must be compatible with Windows Server 2016 or Windows Server 2019.
+The network hardware, like other components in the failover cluster solution, must be compatible with Windows Server.

 If you use iSCSI, you must dedicate the network adapters to either network communication or iSCSI, not both.